 There has been much debate about why improvements in mortality rates are slowing.
 Some attribute it to austerity-driven policies such as constraints on health and social care spending and cuts in welfare benefits, some to declining NHS performance, for example the number of delayed discharges from hospital.
 In some years, flu has played a role, particularly in excess deaths among older people, and others have noted that many European countries show similar patterns.

 Analyses by the Office for National Statistics and Public Health England show that a slowdown in improvements in mortality from cardiovascular diseases is a significant contributor to the slowdown in improvements in life expectancy overall.
-Jointly with the Organisation for Economic Cooperation and Development (OECD), we are convening an international workshop in Paris in November 2019 to examine recent trends in cardiovascular diseases mortality in the EU and other high-income OECD countries, and the potential causes of the slowdown in improvements seen in several countries.
+Jointly with the Organisation for Economic Cooperation and Development (OECD), we convened an international workshop in Paris in November 2019 to examine recent trends in cardiovascular diseases mortality in the EU and other high-income OECD countries, and the potential causes of the slowdown in improvements seen in several countries.